-There are six core sites in the XR for Youth Ethics Consortium: University of Iowa, Northeastern University, University of Maryland, Boise State University, University of Minnesota, and University of Baltimore.
-In addition, the University of Washington is participating in an advisory role.
+There are six core sites in the XR for Youth Ethics Consortium in the United States: University of Iowa, Northeastern University, University of Maryland, Boise State University, University of Minnesota, and University of Baltimore.
+In addition, in 2025, additional sites outside the United States joined the consortium: Eindhoven University of Technology, Lancaster University, and Universidad de Granada.

 As the lead site, the University of Iowa coordinates the consortium.
 It focuses its research on adult stakeholders (e.g., parents, teachers, health professionals), rural populations, and young children (ages 2-5).